julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

 ## Out

-- **More than two or three students should speak:** Not included as a pattern because it is an outcome measure, not a Guide behavior.
+- **More than two or three students should speak** — not included as a pattern because it is an outcome measure, not a Guide behavior.
-- **Students should speak more than Guides:** Useful as a quality indicator, but it overlaps Student Ownership and Guide Facilitation.
+- **Students should speak more than Guides** — useful as a quality indicator, but it overlaps Student Ownership and Guide Facilitation.
-- **Students should articulate well-reasoned opinions:** Folded into BL-052 and BL-054 rather than treated as a separate pattern.
+- **Students should articulate well-reasoned opinions** — folded into BL-052 and BL-054 rather than treated as a separate pattern.
-- **Students should move from personal preference to community impact:** Incorporated into BL-052 and BL-049.
+- **Students should move from personal preference to community impact** — incorporated into BL-052 and BL-049.
-- **Students should give direct feedback:** Included inside BL-052 and BL-054 to avoid creating an overlapping feedback pattern.
+- **Students should give direct feedback** — included inside BL-052 and BL-054 to avoid creating an overlapping feedback pattern.
-- **Every student must speak:** Excluded because equitable access does not require forced public participation.
+- **Every student must speak** — excluded because equitable access does not require forced public participation.

 ## Ambiguous